“That’s good advice, Andy. But we have bigger plans. We’re launching our new print magazine next month.”

 Then editing, then design, then printing, then finding the perfect distributor who works with self-published authors.
 So the time invested (after those articles had been written for the blog) was around 200 hours.
 Design and printing cost were around $8000 total.

 After a year or two, we realized that it was out of date.
-So we updated it in 2014, then again in 2015, 2016 and 2018.
+So we updated it in 2014, then again in 2015, 2016, 2018 and 2022.
 Each revision is another 100+ hour project, plus design and printing costs.
-We’re working on the 6th edition now.
+We just finished the 6th edition (you can buy it here).

 It always felt like an act of faith, but the results are real.